-Administration salaries includes the amounts paid to district personnel for the provision of services related to the four areas of the annual school district budget statement - general administration, school administration, and business and other support services, both business and central.
-Please note that improvement of instruction services and instructional staff training with all the appropriate associated allocated benefits were removed from this indicator for all three fiscal years and are now included in Total Support Services and Salaries and Benefits for Support Services.
-This indicator is a sub-component of Total Administration.
-It includes the full-time, part-time and prorated salaries of superintendents, assistant superintendents and other general administrators, board secretaries/school business administrators and other business and central office staff, principals, assistant principals, department chairpersons, and the related secretarial and clerical staff for these activities.
+Administration salaries includes the amounts paid to district personnel for the provision of services related to general administration, school administration, and business and other support services.
+This indicator is a sub-component of Total Administration and includes the full-time, part-time and prorated salaries of superintendents, assistant superintendents and other general administrators, board secretaries/school business administrators and other business and central office staff, principals, assistant principals, department chairpersons, and the related secretarial and clerical staff for these activities.
 Amounts paid to non-district employees for such services are considered part of the total administration cost, but are not included here since such expenditures are for purchased services rather than for salaries.
-Benefits are applied as a direct allocation or as a percentage of salaries and the calculation of that ratio of benefits to total salaries is shown as a separate indicator in this document.
+Benefits are applied as a direct allocation or as a percentage of salaries, and the calculation of that ratio of benefits to total salaries is shown as a separate indicator in this document.